Menu Engineering, Pricing Psychology & Profitability Optimization for London Restaurants

 Put your most profitable items in the Golden Triangle.
 Bury low-margin items bottom-left.

 Studies show that seeing currency symbols (£, $) triggers "pain of paying" in the brain.
-Removing them increases spend by 8-12% on average.
+Removing them can increase spend noticeably.
 High-end restaurants NEVER use £ symbols.

 Format Comparison: